godotengine/godot-docs/development/cpp/using_cpp_profilers.rst

 .. image:: img/cpp_profiler_time_profiler.png

-- You can also attach Time Profiler to a running process by selecting it from the **Target** menu.
+- You can also attach the Time Profiler to a running process by selecting it from the **Target** menu.

 - Click the **Start an immediate mode recording** button to start profiling.